This article was last updated on November 2017

 How does Obamacare work in your favor?
 For starters, you have more options for purchasing health insurance.
 You can still obtain healthcare coverage using the same methods you always could: private companies, your employer, Medicaid or Medicare.
 Now, you can also buy healthcare coverage through your state’s insurance marketplace or through the federal government’s marketplace.
 In a later section, we’ll go over these options in detail.

 Under the law, you must obtain health insurance or face a fine imposed by the IRS on your annual tax returns.
-For 2017, the open enrollment period for private plans starts on November 1, 2016, and ends on January 31, 2017.
+For 2018, the open enrollment period for private plans starts on November 1, 2017, and ends on December 15, 2017 unless you live in a state that extended the deadline.
 If you fail to acquire health insurance through an acceptable source during this time, then you may owe a penalty fee for each month that you did not have insurance next year.

 This fee varies and may be waived in certain circumstances by claiming exemption status.
 The fee for noncompliance is also referred to as the “individual mandate” provision of the ACA.
 But it was actually considered a tax by the Supreme Court in its June 2012 ruling and therefore, subject to collection by the IRS.
 The IRS can also charge interest on this fee if you don’t pay it.

-In 2016, the individual mandate requires that noncompliant citizens pay a fine equal to 2.5 percent of their total taxable household income, or $695 per uninsured adult and $347.50 per uninsured child, per household, whichever is greater.
-The fine goes up each year based on inflation.
+In 2017, the individual mandate requires that people who don’t get health insurance pay a fine equal to 2.5 percent of their total taxable household income, or $695 per uninsured adult and $347.50 per uninsured child, per household, whichever is greater.
+The fine goes up each year based on inflation, but rates for 2018have not been finalized.
 People who are eligible for an exemption will not have to get health insurance under the ACA.

 Any person who is without health insurance for three months or less won’t be charged a penalty fee.
 However, they must get a health insurance policy that complies with the law before they reach their fourth month of being uninsured.